-(a) Forced marriage is also a form of Honour Based Violence.
+- (a) Forced marriage is also a form of Honour Based Violence.
 Forcing a person into marriage is a crime in England and Wales.
 In addition, since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
 As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form or coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
-Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.

-- (b) Guidance on the warning signs that forced marriage may be about to take place, or may have already taken place, can be found on pages 13-14 of the Multi-agency guidelines: handling case of forced marriage (HM Government, June 2014). - (c) Staff should speak to the DSL if they have any concerns.
-Pages 32-36 of the Multi-agency guidelines: handling case of forced marriage (HM Government, June 2014) focus on the role of schools in detecting and reporting forced marriage and the Forced Marriage Unit can be contacted on 020 7008 0151 or fmu@fco.gov.uk for advice and information.
+Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - (b) Guidance on the warning signs that forced marriage may be about to take place, or may have already taken place, can be found on pages 39-40 of the The right to choose:government guidance on forced marriage (HM Government, April 2023) - (c) Staff should speak to the DSL if they have any concerns.
+Pages 79-84 of The right to choose: government guidance on forced marriage (HM Government, April 2023) focuses on the role of schools in detecting and reporting forced marriage and the Forced Marriage Unit can be contacted on 020 7008 0151 or fmu@fcdo.gov.uk for advice and information.